Fast Paced

 Squash is a winter season sport.
 No previous experience is required, all levels are welcome.* This is a unique opportunity for CRLS students to participate in a dynamic new winter sport!

-*Space is limited Assessments will be held in mid-November – if interest exceeds capacity coaches will make any cuts as necessary.
+*Please note: space is limited.
+If interest exceeds capacity coaches will make any cuts as necessary.

 Pre-season Open Houses: